Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Our Proposed Schemes

 \subsection{Design Intuition}

 As mentioned, Amjad et al.~\cite{Amjad19} proposed three backward private SGX-supported schemes: the Type-I scheme \textsf{Fort}, Type-II scheme \textsf{Bunker-B}, and Type-III scheme \textsf{Bunker-A}.
-The performance and security overview of these schemes can be found in Table~\ref{tab:comparison}. \textsf{Fort} is the most secure while still relying on ORAM and thus we exclude it in this work. \textsf{Bunker-A} does not perform re-encryption and re-insertion after search and thus only achieves Type-III backward privacy.
+The performance and security overview of these schemes can be found in Table~\ref{tab:comparison}.
+The table demonstrates the computation and communication cost for \textsf{update} and \textsf{search} among SGX-supported backward-private schemes.
+In \textsf{update}, \textsf{Fort} requires $(a_w + r)$ \textit{ocall}s and $O(log^2N)$ computation complexity.
+The \textsf{search} operation of \textsf{Fort} requires $a_w$ roundtrips between the enclave and the server since the enclave needs to retrieve all the labels associated with $w$ before discarding deleted labels retrieved previously in \textsf{deletion} updates. \textsf{Fort} is the most secure while still relying on ORAM and thus we exclude it in this work due to its overhead.
+As shown, \textsf{Bunker-B} has $O(1)$ update computation complexity and $a_w$ update \textit{ocall}s.
+However, it causes high computation complexity $O(a_w)$ and involves a large number of roundtrips (i.e., $a_w$) during the search. \textsf{Bunker-A} does not perform re-encryption and re-insertion after search and thus only achieves Type-III backward privacy.
 However, it still treats deletion as insertion, just like \textsf{Bunker-B}.
 Therefore, we only analyse the limitations of \textsf{Bunker-B} as follows.